yes-soft-de/tools/README.md

 :)

-this tools to create .env and .htacces and jwt for project that created without skeleton .
+this tools used to create .env and .htacces and jwt for project that created without skeleton  tools (in main branch).

-this tools will crete new directory "with given name " in privet repo and add all cretes file on it .
+this tools will create new directory "with given name " in privet repo and add all  file to it .

-and another workflow will be bush a  changed to cloud image to add it to porject
+another workflow will be bush a  changed to cloud image to add it to porject

 that mean :

-when u change .env or any file in repo directory the changes will go to pooject automatically . devops <<< right!!!
+u will create file by this work flow and when u change .env or any file in privet repo  the changes will go to pooject automatically . devops <<< right!!!

+please update your secret as you like in github secrets in setting

+Note : this work flow is linked to workflow in privet repo so when you push here it will run the work flow in privet repo automatically